Paresh Narendra Kamat

+Marathi, Gujarati, Punjabi and English languages.

-He was awarded the Sahitya Academy Award in Konkani for Chitralipi in 2018.
+He was awarded the Sahitya Akademi Award in Konkani for Chitralipi in 2018.
+'Chitralipi' has been translated into Hindi by Aditya Sinai Bhangui, Assistant Professor, Goa University.
+It is published by Sahitya Akademi, New Delhi in 2023.

 He has also received State Kala Academy’s Sahitya Puraskar (2009) and the Government of Goa's Yuva Srujan Puraskar (2011–12).